mgaitan/waliki/README.rst

 - Markdown, reStructuredText or textile markups.
 Easy to add more.
 - A simple ACL system
 - UI based on Twitter's Bootstrap
+- Works with Python 2.7, 3.3+ or PyPy in Django 1.5 or newer

 How to start
 ------------